 Start to change your fashion habits today by diving into Kitenge’s world of sustainable African print clothing and made to measure garments!

-Our social mission is to empower our tailors to improve their livelihoods with each colourful and unique garment that they make!
+Our social mission is to empower our tailors to improve their livelihoods with each colorful and unique garment that they make!
 Your purchase will help our tailors to grow their businesses organically.
 So far they have been able to invest in new sewing machines, hire and train new staff and move to larger premises.

-Kitenge’s master tailor, Abdallah, working at his workshop that he opened in 2016 using the profits made from our orders
+Kitenge Store’s master tailor, Abdallah, working at his workshop that he opened in 2016 using the profits made from our orders

 Kitenge’s made to measure clothing is always cut to order, which reduces fabric waste and surplus stock at the end of each season.
 After our bold and vibrant garments are handcrafted, we recycle all the fabric offcuts by making smaller items such as men’s bow ties.